 Security Council Press Statement on Iraq-Kuwait

-The following Security Council press statement was issued today by Council President Vassily A. Nebenzia (Russian Federation):
+The following Security Council press statement was issued today by Council President Inga Rhonda King (Saint Vincent and the Grenadines):

-The members of the Security Council commended the International Committee of the Red Cross (ICRC), the Tripartite Mechanism and the United Nations Assistance Mission in Iraq (UNAMI) for their role in facilitating the implementation of resolution 2107 (2013) to resolve outstanding issues related to missing Kuwaiti and third-country nationals.
+The members of the Security Council commended the International Committee of the Red Cross (ICRC) and the Tripartite Mechanism for their role in the implementation of resolution 2107 (2013) to resolve outstanding issues related to missing Kuwaiti and third-country nationals.
 They welcomed the sustained commitment of the Government of Iraq to return all remaining Kuwaiti property and encouraged the Government of Iraq to continue its search for the missing property, in particular to reinvigorate its search for the missing Kuwaiti national archives.

 The members of the Security Council expressed their appreciation to the Government of Iraq for its efforts to fulfil all remaining obligations in accordance with relevant Security Council resolutions.